HiltonRoscoe/CDFPrototype/mapping.md

 ### Multiplicities in JSON

-UML attributes with multiplicities greater than one are represented in JSON as an array of objects.
+UML attributes with upper cardinality greater than one are represented in JSON as an array of objects.

 Example: